-A simple blood test called a lipoprotein panel, or lipid panel, is used to measure these lipoproteins.
-Results show three easily measured scores: total cholesterol, HDL cholesterol and triglycerides, another type of fat molecule.
-Also included is LDL cholesterol, which is normally estimated rather than directly measured.
-To calculate LDL, labs use a formula known as the Friedewald equation, a more expedient way to assess LDL compared with actually measuring it, (which involves a cumbersome and expensive process called ultracentrifugation).
+A simple blood test called a lipid panel is used to measure total cholesterol, HDL cholesterol and triglycerides, another type of fat molecule.
+Also included is LDL cholesterol, which is normally estimated rather than directly measured, since its direct measurement is more difficult.
+To calculate LDL, labs have traditionally used a formula known as the Friedewald equation, a more expedient way to assess LDL compared with actually measuring it, which involves a cumbersome and expensive process called ultracentrifugation.

 A More Accurate Measurement Tool